 You keep your existing first mortgage and add a second mortgage loan on top of it.
 In this way, you can tap into your home’s equity to make home improvements and accomplish other goals.

-Many lenders offer low rates and flexible terms when getting a second mortgage.Click here for today's mortgage rates.
+Many lenders offer low rates and flexible terms when getting a second mortgage.Click here to check your eligibility for a second mortgage.

 Types of second mortgages

 What is a home equity loan (HEL)?